HookyQR/VSCodeBeautify/README.md

 Embedded version of js-beautify is v1.6.4.

 ## Changes:
+### 0.4.1: 15 Oct 2016
+* Stop beautify on save from trying to format unknown types

 ### 0.4.0: 08 Oct 2016
 * Change settings structure
 * Reload file association settings when user config is changed